bisgardo/uber-challenge/README.md

 5. After changing the `application` field of `app.yaml` to the ID of your project, deploy the app using the local command `goapp deploy`, executed from the root directory of the project.

+Running locally:

+*   Install a MySQL server (the project was developed with version 5.7, which is also the version used on CloudSQL).
+*   Add a file named `data-source-name` in the `res` (resource) directory.
+The contents on the file should be a string of the format `root:[root-password]@/locations` without any newlines (assuming that you use the server's root user).
+*   [TODO Add description of running using `goapp` or IntelliJ with appropriate plugin(s).]

 ### Problems

 During development, a number of problems were encountered and solved.
 These lessons learned have been written down in